 Finding No. VCAT concern How this concern has been addressed 249 Priority to be given to the protection of human life above all other policy considerations The Risk Management Plan, Fire Management Plan and the Emergency Management Plan (once developed) ensure that the primacy of life is prioritised above all other activities associated with the construction, commissioning and operational phases of the Proposal.
 This is in accordance with Victorian State Government direction and response doctrine adopted by the Fire Agencies.
 This report also addresses the requirements of Clause 13.02-1S of the Corangamite Planning Scheme that requires the primacy of life be considered.
 250 There is a need for: Risk and hazard assessment Emergency management plan This report analyses the risk associated with a bushfire both within or external to the Site as well as specific risks and hazards associated with the Solar Energy Facility and the BESS The Proponent will have in place an Emergency Management Plan that outlines the response arrangements to respond to these types of events.
 251 a) Are there any guidelines published by the CFA that specifically relate to bushfire management in the context of solar energy facilities?
 The CFA Guidelines for Renewable Energy Installations 2019 provide clear guidance on the management of fire risk within solar energy facilities.
 This report outlines in detail how the design meets these guidelines.
 DELWP have published Solar Energy Facilities - Design & Development Guidelines August 2019 that refers to the CFA guidelines.
-251 b) Has there been any study which has looked at incident of fire at A detailed assessment of previous fires in solar energy facilities has been undertaken as part of this report. solar energy facilities?
+251 b) Has there been any study which has looked at incident of fire at solar energy facilities?
+A detailed assessment of previous fires in solar energy facilities has been undertaken as part of this report.
 The primary outcome is the importance of managing vegetation under and surrounding the Solar Panels.
 251 c) Does the infrastructure associated with a solar energy facility create wind conditions that might accentuate any fire risk?
 Following a literature search including the CFA Renewable Energy Guideline, there is no evidence available to support this scenario.
 251 d) Is there any concern with the proposed planting of up to 7 rows of trees with the 20m landscape buffer of the species outlined in the letter included in your brief?
-The proposed makeup of the vegetation screens is 4 rows of trees within a 20m wide buffer.
+The proposed makeup of the vegetation screens is 3 rows of vegetation (2 rows of trees with the external row being a row of shrubs) within a 15m wide area.
 The Vegetation Screen plantings will be undertaken in accordance with design guidelines outlined within this report (see Appendix D).
 Complying with these guidelines will ensure the plantings meet the exclusion provisions outlined within clause 2.2.3.2 of AS3959:2018.
 Further information to reduce bushfire risk annually has been included in the Plan as part of the Bushfire Mitigation Operational Schedule.